 To set the software to run a checkpoint every time a document is tested, click on the “All Checkpoints” tab and choose the checkpoint from the list.
 Next, click on the “Checkpoint Preferences” tab.
 Finally, click on “Checkpoint Navigation Mode” and, using the dropdown menu, set the mode to “AlwaysStop.”

 CommonLook Office GlobalAccess is designed to guide the user through a complete range of accessibility checks prior to saving a Word document to a PDF.
 The sequence of checks is important; later checks depend on earlier checks.

 One may, however, also choose to address the checkpoints in any order.
 Navigate to the “All Checkpoints” tab, choose the checkpoint you want to work with, and then navigate back to the “Current Checkpoint” tab to address the various concerns in the document pertaining to the selected checkpoint.
 This procedure can be useful for testing as the document is written.
 For example, one might choose to run the Table checkpoint after inserting a table, instead of waiting until the whole document has been completed.

 Certain advanced options for the application settings are available by clicking the CommonLook Office Preferences button on the ribbon.
 Refer to the page on CommonLook Office GlobalAccess Application Preferences for more information about these settings.

 In addition, the checkpoints themselves have options to always run, always skip, or to only be run when applicable.
 Refer to the page on adjusting checkpoint navigation preferences.

 As previously mentioned, when opening CommonLook Office GlobalAccess, the user is asked to choose a standard to which the PDF document should conform.
 When used properly, CommonLook Office GlobalAccess will generate PDF documents that conform to U.S. Section 508, U.S. Dept. of Health and Human Services (HHS), WCAG 2.0 (AA), and/or PDF U/A criteria.

 To assist in creating compliant and accessible PDF documents, CommonLook provides training on the use of our software as well as on using MS Word and PowerPoint with accessibility in mind.
-Please visit the training webpage for more information.
+Please see our the training schedule for more information.